ricn/ricn.github.io/_drafts/ldap-authenication-with-phoenix.markdown

 ##### Setup Phoenix

-Let's setup a new Phoenix project and a user model that we can use to demonstrate LDAP authentication in Phoenix:
+Let's setup a new Phoenix project and a user model that we can use to demonstrate LDAP authentication / synchronization in Phoenix:

 {% highlight bash %}
 mix phoenix.new ldap_example
 ...
 Fetch and install dependencies?
 [Yn] Y

-cd ldap
+cd ldap_example

 mix ecto.create (configure your db in config/dev.exs if needed)